Expressive-Synapse/NixOSDots/README.md

 folders.
 If two or more devices should require the same .nix file a copy is to be made for each device.
 This is so that changes to one devices  configuration will not affect another.
+> ![NOTE]
+> some user specific configuration may need
+> to be made at a system level.

 ## Users